cec/rails_admin_change_password/README.md

 This extension for [RailsAdmin](https://github.com/sferik/rails_admin) (RA) adds change_password functionality for your models.
 Internally it adds:
 * a custom action named change_password
-* a custom section named change_password, where u declare the fields to fill-in when changing password (e.g. password & password_confirmation)
+* a custom section named change_password where you declare the fields to fill in

 ## Installation
-Add this line to your Gemfile, **BEFORE RailsAdmin**
-`gem 'rails_admin_change_password', git: 'https://github.com/cec/rails_admin_change_password.git'`
+Add this line to your Gemfile, **BEFORE RailsAdmin** `gem 'rails_admin_change_password', git: 'https://github.com/cec/rails_admin_change_password.git'`